Eschatologue/CM_wiki/docs/spells/cantrip.md

 **Components:** V, S, M (a miniature cloak)
 **Duration:** Concentration, up to 1 minute

 You touch one willing creature.
-Once before the spell ends, the target can roll a d4 and add the number rolled to one Saving Throw of its choice.
+Once before the spell ends, the target can roll a d4 and add the number rolled to one :d20-save: **Saving Throw** of its choice.
 It can roll the die before or after making the Saving Throw.
 The spell then ends.

 ### Sacred Flame
 *Evocation cantrip*